iron-software/IronWord.Examples/quickstart/README.md

 ## IronWord: Word Document Library for .NET

-**IronWord** is a specialized library from Iron Software designed to handle Word documents within .NET applications.
-It offers comprehensive capabilities such as:
+**IronWord** by Iron Software is a comprehensive library designed to handle Word documents in .NET applications.

-- Loading, editing, and saving Word and Docx documents.
+- **Load, Manipulate, and Save**: Easily manage Word and `.docx` documents.
-- PageSetup: Adjusting paper size, orientation, margins, and background settings.
+- **PageSetup**: Set paper size, page orientation, and margins, and modify background colors.
-- TextRun: Managing text including styles, appending sections, and inserting images.
+- **TextRun**: Manage text including styling, adding, or splitting content, and embedding images.
-- TextStyle: Controls over text appearance including font type, size, color, and decorations like bold, italic, and underline.
+- **TextStyle**: Control text appearance including font settings, color, decoration, and sizing.
-- Paragraph: Inserting text elements, images, or shapes, and setting styles and lists.
+- **Paragraph**: Incorporate elements like text, images, and shapes, define styles, and apply bullet or numbered lists.
-- Table: Creating and modifying table layouts, row insertion/removal, and cell merging.
+- **Table**: Adjust table layouts by modifying rows, cells, and structures, and utilize merging and styling capabilities.
-- Image: Embedding images with controls over wrapping, positioning, and sizing.
+- **Image**: Embed images with customizable settings for size, wrapping, and positioning.
-- Shape: Incorporating graphic shapes with adjustable text wrapping, positioning, size, and rotation.
+- **Shape**: Define shape dimensions, types, rotations, and text wrapping.

 ## Installation

 ### IronWord Library

-Installing IronWord is straightforward.
-To install, use the following command:
+For a swift installation of IronWord, use this command:

 ```shell
 Install-Package IronWord
 ```

-Or, download it directly from the [IronWord NuGet page](https://www.nuget.org/packages/IronWord).
+You can also download it directly from the [official IronWord NuGet page](https://www.nuget.org/packages/IronWord).

-Begin by importing the library with `using IronWord;` in your C# application.
+Post-installation, initiate your project by including `using IronWord;` at the beginning of your C# files.

 ## Applying License Key

-Activate IronWord by setting your license key right after the import statement with this code:
+To activate IronWord, insert your license or trial key into the `LicenseKey` property of the `License` class immediately after referencing IronWord in your code:

 ```csharp
 using IronWord;